Class MinMaxPriorityQueue<E>

 offer

 Adds the given element to this queue.
-If this queue has a maximum size, after addingelement
+If this queue has a maximum size, after addingelementthe queue will automatically evict its greatest element (according to its comparator), which may beelementitself. -

 poll